 We are regarded as a national pioneer in treating giant omphalocele (abdominal wall defects greater than 6 to 10 centimeters).
 We have the lowest reported morbidity and mortality rates in the medical literature for surgeries to correct giant omphalocele in children.

 We are also exploring possible non-operative ways to manage gastroschisis.

-We are the only pediatric anesthesia department in the nation who is training the entire team of 40 anesthesiologists to perform both routine and advanced pediatric regional anesthesia.
+We are the only pediatric anesthesia department in the nation that is training the entire team of 40 anesthesiologists to perform both routine and advanced regional anesthesia.

-We collaborate with our colleagues in the departments of Radiology and Interventional Radiology, who have extensive experience using ultrasound.
-In many cases, our radiologists are able to diagnose appendicitis using ultrasound and avoid the radiation needed with a CT (computed tomography) scan .
+We collaborate with our colleagues in the departments of Radiology and Interventional Radiology who have extensive experience using ultrasound.
+In many cases, our radiologists are able to diagnose appendicitis using ultrasound and avoid the radiation needed with CT (computed tomography) scan.

 Bowel Management Treatment Program